Linux history Command with Examples

 !sudo terminal output

 Using this method causes problems if the shell runs an unexpected command, especially when searching for a command that starts with sudo.
-As a precaution, add the :p argument to display the command without running it, allowing you to review the command and decide if you want to execute it.
+As a precaution, add the :p argument to display the command without running it, allowing the user to review it and decide whether to execute it.

 !sudo:p